EmbarkStudios/cargo-deny/docs/src/checks/licenses/README.md

 ## SPDX

-cargo-deny uses [SPDX license expressions][SPDX] as the source of truth for the license requirements of a crate.
-Note however, that cargo-deny does **not** (currently)exhaustively search the entirety of the source code of every crate to find every possible license that could be attributed to the crate, as there are a ton of edge cases to that approach.
+cargo-deny uses [SPDX license expressions][SPDX] to interpret the license requirements of a crate.
+In the event that it cannot obtain an SPDX license expression directly from metadata, it tries to derive such within the confidence threshold you specify.
+Note that cargo-deny currently does **not** exhaustively search the entirety of the source code of every crate to find every possible license that could be attributed to the crate.
+There are many edge cases to that approach, and human ingenuity, or even human error, can always outwit a statically-compiled program.

-cargo-deny rather assumes that each crate correctly defines its license requirements, but it provides a mechanism for manually specifying the license requirements for crates in the, from our experience, rare circumstance that they cannot be gathered automatically.
+cargo-deny makes a good-faith assumption each crate correctly defines its license requirements.
+In the (in our experience, rare) circumstance such data cannot be gathered automatically, it provides a mechanism for manually specifying the license requirements for crates.

 ### Expression Source Precedence

-The source of the SPDX expression used to evaluate the crate by is obtained in the following order.
+The source of the SPDX expression used to evaluate the crate's licensing requirement is obtained in the following order:

 1. If the crate in question has a [Clarification](cfg.md#the-clarify-field-optional) applied to it, and the source file(s) in the crate's source still match, the expression from the clarification will be used.
 1. The [`license`][cargo-md] field from the crate's Cargo.toml manifest will be used if it exists.